Can Employers Be Held Liable?

 One of the many dangers of hacking of businesses is the theft and misuse of business data.
 Global reports reveal that every single day, companies from around the world will lose about 5 million records containing sensitive data due to vulnerability in their system or a human factor failure.
 Only 4% of escaped data is protected by strong encryption and therefore cannot be misused.
 The implication of this is that the vast majority of stolen data can be decrypted and ultimately used to gain perform illegal activity.
 The types of sensitive data vary but can include login data, payment details, accounting or health records, as well as information about products and projects, orders, or partners.

 Another major danger of hacking on businesses is that it in turn leads to loss of reputation and clients.
 Unfortunately, even this is not the end of the vulnerability.
 In many cases, the purpose of the attack is to use the company’s server for illegal purposes.

 Once the attackers have access to your system, they can exploit corporate infrastructure in several ways.
 Most often, they are spreading spam or ad emails (if they access the e-mail server), but the misuse of the system for DDoS attacks is also quite common.
 The sale of access data to servers on the black market presents common tactics.

-Most recently, attacked servers are also used to exploit cryptocurrencies, or to long-term spying on communications and to retrieve other sensitive data, or to manipulate the data transmitted.
-Infection with viruses containing so-called back-doors that allow the attacker to access the system even after repairing the damage caused by the attack and updating the security policy is also a dangerous practice for partners and customers.
+Most recently, attacked servers are also used to exploit cryptocurrencies, or to long-term spying on communications and to retrieve other sensitive data, or manipulate the data transmitted.
+Infection with viruses containing so-called back doors that allow the attacker to access the system even after repairing the damage caused by the attack and updating the security policy is also a dangerous practice for partners and customers.

 Where Does Liability Lie?